Pool Resurfacing in Fort Lauderdale, FL

 Aerial view of an empty rectangular swimming pool with no water, surrounded by lounge chairs and a palm tree casting a shadow.
 The pool area is bordered by a modern building and patio space with geometric designs.

 Most residential pool resurfacing projects take 5-7 working days from start to finish.
 This includes draining, surface removal, preparation, application of new finish, and refilling.
 Weather can extend the timeline since we need dry conditions for proper curing.
-We schedule projects with buffer time built in so you’re not left waiting if we hit a rainy stretch.
+We schedule projects with buffer time built in so you’re not left waiting if we hit a rainy stretch during Fort Lauderdale’s wet season.
 The actual work days are consecutive – we don’t start your project then disappear for other jobs.
-You’ll have a clear timeline upfront and regular updates if anything changes.
+You’ll have a clear timeline upfront and regular updates if anything changes due to weather or unexpected conditions.